Alcohol and Tobacco Tax and Trade Bureau, Treasury.

-The Naches Heights plateau landform, according to the NRCS web soil survey, has generally deep loess soils with adequate drainage and deep rooting depths conducive to successful viticulture.
+The Naches Heights plateau landform, according to the NRCS web soil survey, has generally deep loess soils with Start Printed Page 77698adequate drainage and deep rooting depths conducive to successful viticulture.
 Further, the grape vine roots are not prone to freezing, or winterkill, in the deep plateau soils.

 Unlike the plateau, much of the greater Columbia Valley region that surrounds the Naches Heights was covered by alluvial material deposited by the ancient Missoula Floods, according to the petition.
 Hence, the proposed viticultural area is surrounded mainly by gravelly alluvial soils readily distinguishable from the Tieton loam and Ritzville silt loam of Naches Heights.
 Harwood loam, a transitional soil formed in both loess and alluvium, is located in small areas of the southern portion of the Naches Heights that is outside the boundary line of the proposed viticultural area.